PMTDVA/PDEJ/README.md

 An Advanced C# Cheat Menu for Windows Emulators.
 Built In Visual Studio.

 NOTE
-U NEED TO ADD THE DLLS IN THE REFERENCE FOLDER TO THE PROJECT REFERENCE INORDER TO WORK
+YOU NEED TO ADD THE DLLS IN THE REFERENCE FOLDER TO THE PROJECT REFERENCE INORDER TO WORK.
+DISABLE THE ANTI-VIRUS, because memory.dll will be detected as a virus but its not!

 Features
 1. Supports Patching.